Shukranu: Synopsis

 Shukranu is a fictional story based on true incidents.

 During Emergency in 1976 an estimated 6.2 million men were subjected to forced sterilization.

-2 thousand of them lost their lives due to botched operations.

-Set in Delhi/UP/Haryana, Shukranu is a comic take on the darkest phases of Indian democracy through the encounters of a would-be groom who is forcefully sterilized just days before his much-awaited marriage.
+About 2,000 of them lost their lives due to botched surgeries.
+Set in Delhi/UP/Haryana, Shukranu is a comic take on one of the darkest phases of Indian democracy through the encounters of a would-be groom who is forcibly sterilised just days before his much-awaited marriage.